-- ^{44.} Under the SPE characteristic 'debt limitations' discussed in the "Insolvency-Remoteness Of SPEs" section above, S&P Global Ratings considers whether the SPE is restricted from incurring additional indebtedness.
-We may view certain types of additional debt as not necessarily affecting an SPE's insolvency remoteness, including, for example, debt that is issued as a series that we view as being adequately segregated from existing rated debt.
+- 45. Under the SPE characteristic 'debt limitations' discussed in Section B above (or, with respect to Cayman Islands SPEs, under the criteria article "Structured Finance Criteria Introduced For Cayman Islands Special-Purpose Entities," published on July 18, 2002), S&P Global Ratings considers whether the SPE is restricted from incurring additional indebtedness.
+We may view certain types of additional debt as not necessarily affecting an SPE's insolvency remoteness, including, for example, debt that is issued as a series that is viewed by S&P Global Ratings as being adequately segregated from existing rated debt.
 For example, an originator of receivables may wish to use the same SPE to issue various series of term debt obligations, collateralized by different pools of receivables.
-Such an SPE is commonly referred to as a "multiple-use SPE." - ^{45.} We've developed the following criteria for these types of transactions, which we believe supports insolvency remoteness for multiple-use SPEs such that multiple series of debt issued by a multiple-use SPE and collateralized by discrete pools of assets may carry de-linked ratings (or be unrated).
-In analyzing these types of transactions, our analysis generally considers the extent to which: - The issuer is structured to be an insolvency-remote SPE; - The issuer issues separate series of debt obligations; - Assets relating to any particular series, including any related proceeds, are to be held separate and apart from assets relating to any other series; - A multiple-use SPE's obligations--including fees, expenses, and any enforcement expenses--are structured to be on a series-by-series basis;
+Such an SPE is commonly referred to as a multiple-use SPE. - 46.
+S&P Global Ratings has developed the following criteria for these types of transactions, which it believes is supportive of insolvency remoteness for multiple-use SPEs such that multiple series of debt issued by a multiple-use SPE and collateralized by discrete pools of assets may carry de-linked ratings (or be unrated).
+In analyzing these types of transactions, S&P Global Ratings analysis generally considers the extent to which: - The issuer is structured to be an insolvency-remote SPE.

-- Any swap transaction entered into by a multiple-use SPE for a series is structured to be separate from any other swap transaction for any other series; - A security interest is created over the assets specific to each series in favor of the series noteholders and series creditors; - The series are not cross-collateralized or cross-defaulted; - Each series of notes includes limited-recourse provisions specifying that each series has recourse only to the assets charged to that series, is nonrecourse to the other assets of the SPE, and does not constitute a claim against the SPE if the cash flow from the series-designated charged assets is insufficient to repay the debt in full; - The noteholders, all transaction participants, and any series creditors have agreed not to file, or join in any filing of, a bankruptcy, or insolvency petition against the SPE; and - For each series, the trustee (or equivalent) is entitled to exercise remedies on behalf of the noteholders. - 46.
-S&P Global Ratings requests to be notified of each issuance by a multiple-use SPE of a new series of debt or other equity interest in the assets of the SPE prior to the issuance of the series, whether rated or unrated, so that it can consider the extent to which the issuance addresses the insolvency remoteness criteria and multiple-use criteria and to provide ratings confirmation for the outstanding rated series. - ^{47.} Our ratings on issues from a multiple-use SPE on a de-linked basis reflects our assessment that we view the additional debt issued as a series as not inconsistent with our insolvency-remoteness criteria.
+- The issuer issues separate series of debt obligations. - Assets relating to any particular series, including any related proceeds, are to be held separate and apart from assets relating to any other series. - A multiple-use SPE's obligations--including fees, expenses, and any enforcement expenses--are structured to be on a series-by-series basis. - Any swap transaction entered into by a multiple-use SPE for a series is structured to be separate from any other swap transaction for any other series. - A security interest is created over the assets specific to each series in favor of the series noteholders and series creditors. - The series are not cross-collateralized or cross-defaulted. - Each series of notes includes limited-recourse provisions specifying that each series has recourse only to the assets charged to that series, is nonrecourse to the other assets of the SPE, and does not constitute a claim against the SPE if the cash flow from the series-designated charged assets is insufficient to repay the debt in full. - The noteholders, all transaction participants, and any series creditors have agreed not to file, or join in any filing of, a bankruptcy or insolvency petition against the SPE. - For each series, the trustee (or equivalent) is entitled to exercise remedies on behalf of the noteholders. - 47.
+S&P Global Ratings requests to be notified of each issuance by a multiple-use SPE of a new series of debt or other equity interest in the assets of the SPE prior to the issuance of the series, whether rated or unrated, so that it can consider the extent to which the issuance addresses the insolvency remoteness criteria and multiple-use criteria and to provide ratings confirmation for the outstanding rated series. - 48.
+S&P Global Ratings' rating of issues from a multiple-use SPE on a de-linked basis reflects our assessment that we view the additional debt issued as a series as not inconsistent with S&P Global Ratings' insolvency-remoteness criteria.